matrix-org/matrix.org/content/legal/law-enforcement-guidelines.md

 # Legal Guidelines

-Like any online service, the Matrix.org Foundation receives requests for information about users.
+Like any online service, The Matrix.org Foundation receives requests for information about users.
 Those requests come from government agencies, law enforcement, individuals, and companies.
 We aim to be transparent about the data we collect about our users, through our [privacy notice](https://matrix.org/legal/privacy-notice).
 This document describes the steps we take when engaging with law enforcement, and how we safeguard privacy rights.
 We also set out how law enforcement can send us requests.

 Before revealing any non-public information about a site, an account, or a user, we require a valid subpoena, search warrant, or court order.
 The only exception is when we have a good faith belief that there is an emergency involving imminent danger of death or serious physical injury.